TimeWalkOrg/building-mill-valley-ca-vasco/README.md

 ## Future Edits
 - Model is based on c1894 photo: look for 1920 versions to ensure accuracy
-- Sign read "Allen & Roseveare" in 1920?
+- Sign read "Roseveare & Allen" in 1920?